Felipeg005/FrameNoob-Blog/README.md

 1. Clone this repository in your local. `git clone https://github.com/Felipeg005/FrameNoob-Blog`
 2. Checkout the correct branch `git checkout <desired branch>`
+3. Please run `install bundle` to install all necessary gems before set up the database
-3. Create the database of the project and load default data in db/seed.rb with this command `rails db:setup`
+4. Create the database of the project and load default data in db/seed.rb with this command `rails db:setup`
-4. Now with all installations ready please start the local server with the next code `rails s`
+5. Now with all installations ready please start the local server with the next code `rails s`
-5. Please if you want to populate the database with more information do it in ypur own branch in the seed.rb file and run the command
+6. Please if you want to populate the database with more information do it in ypur own branch in the seed.rb file and run the command
   `rails db:reset`